svnty/svnty/README.md

 # Hey, I'm Jake.

-I am a multidisciplinary engineer operating at the intersection of biological systems and digital technology.
+I am a multidisciplinary engineer.

 I'm an undergraduate studying a **Bachelor of Engineering (Honours)** and a **Bachelor of Medical Science** at the University of Technology Sydney.

-In my spare time, I develop open-source medicine-focused applications and explore the creative possibilities of code.

 ---

 ### Skills & Expertise

 **Biotech & Engineering**
-*   Synthetic Biology & Genetics
+*   Biology & Genetics
-*   Pharmacology & Microbiology
 *   Lab Automation & Robotics
 *   Mechatronics Systems (MCU + FPGA)